howar31/Trove-AHK-AutoFish/README.md

 * **F11** - Toggle Auto Fish on or off
 * **F10** - Toggle Auto Boot Throw on or off
+ * **Hold F10** to activate Fast Auto Boot Throw which will temporarily throw boot at high speed.
 * **F9** - Toggle Anti-AFK on or off
 * **F8** - Toggle Info tooltips on or off
 * **F6** - Terminate and exit the whole script